Gençlerbirliği S.K.: 2000s – Domestic Peaks and a European Fairytale

-Gençlerbirliği opened the decade on a high by winning the 2000–01 Turkish Cup, beating Fenerbahçe 4–1 on penalties after a 2–2 draw in Kayseri – the club’s first major silverware since 1987.
+Gençlerbirliği opened the decade on a high by winning the 2000–01 Turkish Cup, beating Fenerbahçe 4–1 on penalties after a 2–2 draw in Kayseri – the club's first major silverware since 1987.
 Under coach Ersun Yanal, the Ankara side then delivered its best ever Süper Lig finish, taking third place in 2002–03 behind Beşiktaş and Galatasaray, and reached the cup final that same season (lost 3–1 to Trabzonspor).

 The 2003–04 UEFA Cup campaign became club folklore.
 Gençlerbirliği swept past Blackburn Rovers (4–2 agg.), Sporting CP (4–3 agg.) and Parma (4–0 agg.) before falling 2-1 on aggregate to eventual winners Valencia in the fourth round.
 Domestically, they reached a second straight cup final but were routed 4–0 by Trabzonspor.
 Momentum stalled the next year a first–round UEFA Cup exit to Greek side Egaleo punctured hopes, though league form remained steady and they posted back-to-back sixth-place finishes in 2005–06 and 2006–07.

-The club’s knack for knockout football resurfaced in 2007–08.
-After eliminating Galatasaray and Fenerbahçe en route, Gençlerbirliği drew 0–0 with Kayserispor in the Turkish Cup final, losing an epic penalty shootout 11–10.
-Across the decade Gençlerbirliği built a reputation as a cup specialist and dangerous European outsider, fuelled by an astute scouting network that unearthed names like Souleymane Youla, Ahmed Hassan, Filip Daems and Tomasz Zdebel.
-Though they never cracked the league’s top three again, the “Ankara Storm” ended the 2000s firmly established among Turkey’s most respected mid-table over-achievers.
+In 2007-08, the club displayed an aptitude for knockout football.
+After eliminating Galatasaray and Fenerbahçe, Gençlerbirliği drew 0–0 with Kayserispor in the Turkish Cup final, losing a penalty shootout 11–10.
+Throughout the decade, the club became known for its strong performances in cup competitions and several competitive European campaigns.
+The club's effective scouting network recruited players such as Souleymane Youla, Ahmed Hassan, Filip Daems and Tomasz Zdebel.
+Although Gençlerbirliği never reached the league's top three again, the "Ankara Storm" ended the 2000s firmly established as one of Turkey's more competitive mid-table sides.

 In the 2020–21 season, the club finished last in the league with only 38 points from 40 matches and was relegated.
 During the 2021–22 season, chairman Murat Cavcav stepped down and was succeeded by Niyazi Akdaş, who uncovered a debt of over 130 million₺ and oversaw a transfer ban.
 In the 2022–23 season, Gençlerbirliği avoided relegation despite a weak squad and a transfer ban, finishing just three points above the drop zone.
 In 2024–25, Gençlerbirliği began the season under Recep Karatepe, but after poor results, he was replaced by Hüseyin Eroğlu.
 In May 2025, Gençlerbirliği defeated Yeni Malatyaspor 5–0 on the final day of the season, finishing second in the TFF First League with 68 points and earning promotion back to the Süper Lig after a four-year absence.
 At the June 2025 General Assembly, a controversial motion was passed proposing to ban new sponsorships tied to president Sungur due to alleged conflicts of interest.